drone1/alt/README.md

   -c, --config-file <path>                      Path to config file; defaults to <output dir>/config.json -rl, --reference-language <language>          The reference file's language; overrides any 'referenceLanguage' config setting
-  -o, --output-dir <path>                       Output directory for localized files -l, --target-languages <list>                 Comma-separated list of language codes; overrides any 'targetLanguages' config setting
+  -o, --output-dir <path>                       Output directory for localized files -tl, --target-languages <list>                Comma-separated list of language codes; overrides any 'targetLanguages' config setting
   -k, --keys <list>                             Comma-separated list of keys to process -R, --reference-exported-var-name <var name>  For .js or .mjs reference files, this will be the exported variable, e.g. for 'export default = {...}' you'd use 'default' here, or 'data' for 'export const data = { ... }'.
 For .json or .jsonc reference files, this value is ignored. (default: "default")
   -m, --app-context-message <message>           Description of your app to give context.
 Passed with each translation request; overrides any 'appContextMessage' config setting
-  -f, --force                                   Force regeneration of all translations (default: false) -rtw, --realtime-writes                       Write updates to disk immediately, rather than on shutdown (default: false) -y, --tty                                     Use tty/simple renderer; useful for CI (default: false) -M, --model <name>                            LLM model name to use; defaults are: for "anthropic": "claude-3-7-sonnet-20250219", for "openai": "gpt-4-turbo"; use the 'list-models' command to view all models
+  -f, --force                                   Force regeneration of all translations (default: false) -rtw, --realtime-writes                       Write updates to disk immediately, rather than on shutdown (default: false) -y, --tty                                     Use tty/simple renderer; useful for CI (default: false) -M, --model <name>                            LLM model name to use; defaults are: for "anthropic": "claude-3-7-sonnet-20250219", for "google": "gemini-2.0-flash", for "openai": "gpt-4-turbo"; use the 'list-models' command to view all models
   -x, --max-retries <integer>                   Maximum retries on failure (default: 3) -n, --normalize-output-filenames              Normalizes output filenames (to all lower-case); overrides any 'normalizeOutputFilenames' in config setting (default: false)
   -N, --no-logo                                 Suppress logo printout -cp, --context-prefix <value>                 String to be prefixed to all keys to search for additional context, which are passed along to the AI for context
   -cs, --context-suffix <value>                 String to be suffixed to all keys to search for additional context, which are passed along to the AI for context
   -L, --look-for-context-data                   If specified, ALT will pass any context data specified in the reference file to the AI provider for translation.
 At least one of --contextPrefix or --contextSuffix must be specified (default: false)
-  -v, --verbose                                 Enables verbose spew (default: false) -d, --debug                                   Enables debug spew (default: false) -t, --trace                                   Enables trace spew (default: false) --dev                                         Enable dev mode, which prints stack traces with errors (default: false) -p, --provider <name>                         AI provider to use for translations (anthropic, openai); overrides any 'provider' config setting
+  -v, --verbose                                 Enables verbose spew; forces --tty mode (default: false) -d, --debug                                   Enables debug spew; forces --tty mode (default: false) -t, --trace                                   Enables trace spew; forces --tty mode (default: false) --dev                                         Enable dev mode, which prints stack traces with errors (default: false) -p, --provider <name>                         AI provider to use for translations (anthropic, openai); overrides any 'provider' config setting
   -h, --help                                    display help for command